-Growing Tips for Indoor LED Grow Lights
+Grow Tips for LED Grow Lights

 Use your G8LED grow lights properly for optimum growth and maximum yield.
-The biggest mistakes people make with LEDs are not having enough light and not placing the light at the proper distance.
+Common mistakes growers make with LEDs are not having enough light and not placing the light at the proper distance.
 If you do not provide enough light, your plants will not grow to their full potential.
 Similarly, incorrect light placement will also not allow plants to grow to their full potential.
 Placing a light too close will stunt growth, too far will cause stretching.
 Follow the recommended coverage areas listed on the Details Page of each light for optimal light penetration and coverage.
 Keep in mind that there are many variables to indoor growing with lighting being one of the most critical.

 G8LEDs have a lower heat output.
 It is easier to regulate grow room temperatures and the temperature immediately below the light.
 Ambient room temperature should be below 90 degrees Fahrenheit (ideally 82-85 degrees) and as low as 72 degrees when the lights are on.
 Temperatures will be lower during the off period when the lights are not in use.

-With LED grow lights we mimic the seasons by changing the light cycle from 18 hours a day to 12 hours for flowering.
+Indoor grow lights can mimic the photoperiod of the seasons by the number of hours per day they are on.
+For flowering, the light cycle will reduce from 18 hours to 12 hours per day.
 Give your plants 12 hours of uninterrupted darkness and 12 hours of light to induce visible signs of flowering in two weeks or less.
-Adding more light to the plants also increases flowering size and yield.
-It is recommended to add an all red 90 watt led grow light at this stage for more robust flowering.
+Increased light in the red and far-red spectra of the visible portion of light, at the correct density and PAR metric, will increase flowering size and yield.
+Add G8LED Flower Boosters at this stage for more robust flowering.